Ali Golzadeh Ghafouri

-Ali Golzadeh Ghafouri (14 May 1923 – 1 January 2010) (علی گلزاده غفوری) was an Iranian Shia cleric and religious progressive politician.
+Ali Golzadeh Ghafouri (علی گلزاده غفوری; 14 May 1923 – 1 January 2010) was an Iranian Shia cleric and religious progressive politician.

 Political career

 He ran as an independent candidate in the 1979 Iranian Constitutional Convention election.
 He criticized the conventional notions of private property by the establishment and enjoyed support by the People's Mujahedin of Iran, along with Mahmoud Taleghani.
 He was among the members of the post-revolutionary constituent assembly opposing to inclusion of Guardianship of the Islamic Jurist in the constitution.

 In 1980, he was elected to the parliament, and was considered sympathetic to the Freedom Movement of Iran and the parliamentary opposition to the ruling Islamic Republican Party.

 He left politics in 1981 and died in January 2010.